 SHANE: We will have an extra call after this.
 Let me sum this app before we get to our Q&A here.
 So basically you are making low four-figures a month, you see kind of maybe there is a light at the end of the tunnel like, “Hey, we might be able to do this full-time.”
 It still sounds like you are trading time for dollars a little bit and this isn’t as passive as you would like it to be basically.

 BRAD: Yeah, that’s a perfect summary of it regarding that.

 SHANE: Awesome.
 Let’s do this, let’s just jump into it then.
 Tell us your first question.

 BRAD: Sure thing.
 Okay, I guess our goal as the program currently stands is to get people to sign up for this travel coaching service.
-We have visitors come to this site from Google, from other sites, whatever it maybe.
+We have visitors come to this site from Google, from other sites, whatever it may be.
 We want people to sign up.
 We really would love some tips; how to increase the opt-ins, how to optimize that.
-Is there any way to add some type of urgency or scarcity into it without really being disingenuous?
+Is there any way to add some type of urgency or scarcity to it without really being disingenuous?
 In a perfect world, I’d love to be able to help everyone but to say, “Oh, this is only open for the next 100 people,” sounds, to me, disingenuous.
 I love for there to be some way to get people to really make a decision and realize, “Hey, we should sign up today” basically.

 JOCELYN: Right.
 The service that you offer, this coaching, it is free.
 Is that right?

 BRAD: It is, yeah.

 JOCELYN: Okay.
 How are you currently doing that, like, how are you currently getting people to sign up?